-Blender waffles cook in just 12 minutes on the medium setting of a waffle iron and are a great option to make ahead and freeze for busy mornings or quick grab snacks.
-Add some nut or seed butters and you’ve got a sustainable energy source for a workout.
+Blender waffles cook in just 12 minutes on the medium setting of the waffle iron and are a great option to make ahead and freeze for busy mornings or quick grab snacks.
+Add some nut or seed butter, and you have a sustainable energy source for a workout.

 Whole-Grain Blender Waffles ~ Gluten-Free & Low FODMAP